burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 };
 ```

-Before inline variables, it was possible to use static variables, but the *burden of adding static variables into compilable* and finally, the linkable binary was under your responsibility.
+Before inline variables, it was possible to use static variables, but the *burden of adding static variables into compilable* and, finally, the linkable binary was under your responsibility.

 ```cpp
 // Somewhere header file